Modern Chilean with a French accent

 +56 2 217 3075

-Chief reason to visit: For a market-to-table experience that combines French flair with Chilean produce, clean yet homely flavours fuse together in impeccable fashion.
+Chief reason to visit: For a locavore experience that combines French flair with Chilean produce, clean yet homely flavours fuse together in impeccable fashion.

-A few words on the chef: After running her mother’s restaurant from the age of 23, Carolina Bazán sent herself to France for further culinary training, working under Gregory Marchand at acclaimed Paris eatery Frenchie.
+A few words on the chef: After running her mother’s restaurant from the age of 23, Carolina Bazán sent herself to France for further culinary training, working under Gregory Marchand at acclaimed Paris restaurant Frenchie.
 On returning to Santiago to the helm of the (relocated) Ambrosía once again, she transformed its menu and boosted its reputation.
+In 2019, Bazán continues her ascendance by receiving the Latin America’s Best Female Chef Award.

 Typical dishes: Fresh oysters with orange butter; homemade pasta with Chilean truffle and egg yolk; wild deer with mushroom purée and vegetables.

 Bonus point: A diplomat’s daughter, Bazán lived in various parts of the Americas until she was 13.
-Her mother, the ambassador’s wife, would take cookery classes before trying out new creations on visitors; Carolina and her siblings acted as wait staff.
+Her mother would take cookery classes before trying out new creations on travelling visitors; Carolina and her siblings acted as wait staff.

-Other ventures: Bazán recently opened Ambrosia Bistro in Providencia, a smaller and more intimate version of the flagship restaurant.
+Other ventures: Bazán and her partner Rosario Onetto opened Ambrosia Bistro in Providencia in 2017, a smaller and more intimate version of the flagship restaurant.